 To assure patient/client safety and to ensure that the respondent is competent to practice or assist in the practice of nursing, the terms and conditions of the respondent’s Board Order may include specific requirements.

 “Probation” means restrictions requirements, or limitations placed against a licensee or registrant through monitoring for a prescribed period of time.

-- The period of time that the respondent’s license/registration to practice as a registered nurse, licensed practical nurse, advanced practice registered nurse, or unlicensed assistive person in the State of North Dakota be placed on probation is determined by the Board.
+- The Board of Nursing determines the period of time that the respondent’s license/registration to practice as a registered nurse, licensed practical nurse, advanced practice registered nurse, or unlicensed assistive person in the State of North Dakota is placed on probation.

 - The respondent will complete a minimum specified number of hours of nursing practice as determined by the Board and as identified in the Board Order.

-- The Board Order may include periodic work performance evaluations, self assessment reports, supervision/monitoring plan, continuing education or academic course study, and such other requirements as determined by the Board.
+- The Board Order may require a respondent to submit or complete periodic work performance evaluations, self assessment reports, supervision/monitoring plan, continuing education or academic course study, and other such requirements as determined by the Board.